gammu/gammu/docs/develop/python/gammu.rst

       Sets state machine debug file.

-      :param File: File where to write debug stuff (as configured by L{SetDebugLevel}).
+      :param File: File where to write debug stuff (as configured by :meth:`SetDebugLevel`).
 Can be either None for no file, Python file object or filename.
       :type File: mixed
       :param Global: Whether to use global debug structure (overrides File)
       :type Global: boolean